shubham1898/InstagramDownloader/README.md

 # Instagram Downloader
-Now you can download all the Photos and Videos of an Instagram User.No Restriction or limitations.Just enter the User name and Start!!!.You can also search User name here.
+Now you can download all the Photos and Videos of an Instagram User.No Restriction or limitations.Just enter the User name and Start!!!.You can also for search User name here.
 # How to use
 You must have node installed in your computer
 1. Open terminal in VScode or Command prompt or shell etc